Ann Technical Analysis (NYSE:ANN)

 Ann Relative Strength Index

-The relative strength index compares the magnitude of recent gains to recent losses and is a momentum indicator.
-It attempts to assess overbought and oversold conditions of a stock.
+This technical indicator compares the relative strength or weakness of a stock.
+It measures the magnitude of rise or fall in stock price movements .
 If the RSI of ANN stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.